omidraha/mystack/src/aws/eks.rst

 and these services also require access to the internet, Do I need to have public subnet?
 Yes you need public subnets,
-because the ALB has to have a public IP address, a nd the only way to get that public IP address is to be in a public subnet for a VPC-based service you need public subnets, because the ALB has to have a public IP address, and the only way to get that public IP address is to be in a public subnet for a VPC-based service (like EKS)
-All your EKS nodes should be in a private subnet tho.
+because the ALB has to have a public IP address, and the only way to get that public IP address is to be in a public subnet for a VPC-based service (like EKS) All your EKS nodes should be in a private subnet tho.
 Nothing goes in a public subnet (usually, there are rare exceptions) but your load balancers.
 EKS can create and manage the LBs for you.
 That'll probably be easier.
 A single NAT Gateway is good for cost savings if you're doing a proof of concept.
 For a production workload, you want 3 AZs (this is the default) and you'll want a NAT Gateway in each AZ.
 One per AZ (also the default) is more reliable.
 I A single NAT Gateway is cheaper.